quic/cloud-ai-sdk/docs/README.md

 ![AIC Workflow Details](/images/AIC_workflow_details.JPG)

 ## Export and prepare the Model
+Exporting and preparing the pre-trained model as explained in this section plays an important role in extracting the best performance from Cloud AI platforms.

 ![Export the Model](/images/Export_the_model.jpg)

 ## Compile and optimize the Model
+Optimizing the model as explained in this section is the most important step in getting the model to perform per user expectations in terms of accuracy, throughput and latency.

 ![Compile the Model](/images/Compile_the_model.jpg)

 ## Execute, integrate and deploy in production pipeline

 ![Execute the Model](/images/Execute_the_model.jpg)